beyarkay/masters-thesis/src/03_lit_review.md

 ## Vision- and WiFi-based Gesture Recognition

+Vision-based systems use visual information (such as that from a commercial video camera) to detect the human hand and thereafter recognise the gesture being performed.
+With the advent of cheap depth tracking (most notably with the sale of the Microsoft Kinect), depth information is often incorporated into vision-based systems.

+The Channel State Information (CSI) was described by the IEE 802.11n standard, released in 2009.
+CSI is intended to be used to improve the connection quality between transmitter and receiver.
+It is similar in function to RSSI, but contains significantly more detail.

+In 2011, a tool [@halperinToolReleaseGathering2011] was released which provided a detailed picture of the wireless channel conditions using CSI information.
+The release of this tool showed the amount of information available in CSI information about the environment.
+Adib and Katabi first applied the data available in CSI to recognise human gestures [@adibSeeWallsWiFi2013] and were followed by numerous papers exploring this technique.

+To describe the technique at a high level, CSI contains data which is very sensitive to the surrounding environment, and changes in the environment affect changes in the CSI.
+CSI can therefore provide information about the state of the environment, and modern machine learning methods have proven capable at extracting inference from this data.

+Since then, many researchers have explored this area.
+Because WiFi-based systems are dependant only on commercially available routers, many high quality datasets have been gathered and released [@TODO].
+These datasets facilitate the advancement of WiFi-based gesture detection because they drastically lower the complexity required to get started, allow for results to be reproduced, and allow for new techniques to be compared to old ones.

+---

+Vision based systems have been discussed since the 1980s [@boltPutthatthereVoiceGesture1980;
+@jenningsComputergraphicModelingAnalysis1988;
+@myronw.kruegerArtificialRealityII1991] but the first working system was Yamato
+\emph{et~al.}'s paper recognising human actions using feature vectors recognised by a HMM [@yamatoRecognizingHumanAction1992].

-Landmark papers in the field
+TODO: Landmark papers in the field

-Trends in the type of sensors used
+TODO: Trends in the type of sensors used

-Hardware products that got released
+TODO: Hardware products that got released

-Commonly used datasets and the lack of common base upon which development can be made.
+TODO: Commonly used datasets and the lack of common base upon which development can be made.

 ### Models and Recognition Techniques